El Salvador Pupusas. Tasty Food from El Salvador Worth Trying

 Eating Pupusas the Salvadoran Way

 Even though the taste of Pupusas will be similar to most Pupuserias, the taste of the Curtido and Salsa will vary.
-Because of customers’ different tastes, some Pupuserias offer different types of Curtido and Salsa.
+Because of customers’ different preferences, some Pupuserias offer different types of Curtido and Salsa.

 Making Pupusas

-Pupusas are not complicated to make; they are just hand-made tortillas made using corn flour dough and filled with other ingredients.
+Pupusas are not complicated to make; they are just hand-made tortillas made using corn flour dough and filled with other food items.
+The essential ingredients needed are flour (corn or rice), cheese, and other optional items to add inside the pupusas.

 The most popular optional ingredients to fill Pupusas are Cheese, fried pork rind or Chicharron, refried beans, and Loroca flower.
 Some places take the liberty of creating different variations of this Salvadoran dish, especially during holidays.